GZod01/werobot-website/content/blog/Premiere_journee_a_Athenes_-FGC_2024-_-.en.md

-Next, our Wemby robot is inspected by the First team, specialists in the field, to check that it complies with the rules imposed on robots.
+Next, our Wemby robot is inspected by the <i>FIRST</i> Global team to check that it complies with the rules imposed on robots.
 It goes without saying that the French robot passed certification without a hitch !